Avivar101/drug-review/README.md

-# drug-review
+# Drug Review Analysis
- A Drug Review Analysis with sentiment analysis
+ Exploratory Analysis of a drug review dataset with NLP sentiment analysis